GamingSamurai/LGSM-Web/README.md

 The continued development is being done against Ubuntu 16.04 with Apache2 and MySQL5.
 I can't guarantee compatibility beyond this.

+(There was talk of this project moving away from LGSM if I understood correctly, so I am not sure how dependant this project is on LGSM at the time it was forked.
+TBD)

 To 'install'

 Database
 1. Create a new DB
-2. Run database.sql
+2. Run database.sql (TODO: add default "starter" data to DB)
-3. Configure the appropriate fields in includes/config.php to configure your connection to the new DB
+3. Configure the appropriate fields in includes/config.php to configure connection to the new DB

 Site
-1. Site settings should be done from the CP, but for now are currently being modified directly in includes/settings.php
+1. Site settings should be done from the CP according to notes in the settings file, but for now settings are being modified directly in includes/settings.php

    While using a remote server is possible (if I understand the original intent), this option will be explored later.
-It appears that if a remote game server is used then said game server should require the included directory named 'remote'
+It appears that if a remote game server is used then that server should require the included directory named 'remote'

 original README follows